xsarias/Software-design/WorkShop3/README.md

 # Workshop 3 - Solution

-This is a workshop related with a backend system to provide a vehicles catalog using python and patterns design lie structural patterns.
+This is a workshop related with a backend system to provide a vehicles catalog using python and patterns design liKe structural patterns.

 ## Requirements